istx25/lunchtime/README.md

 ## Who did what?
 ### Willow

-- Overall UI/UX of Lunchtime.
+- Overall touch and feel, interface and user experience.
-- Implementation for all CoreLocation and Geocoding aspects of the app.
+- CoreLocation and `CLGeocoder` implementations.
-- AutoLayout (both in Interface Builder and in code).
+- IB-based and code-based AutoLayout constraints.
+- Apple Maps integration for in-app displays.
-- The Google Maps (and Apple Maps) integrations (for directions and visualisation).
+- Google Maps integration for directions.
-- The Restaurant array randomisation methods.
+- Restaurant array randomization functions/algorithm.
-- The Realm data models.
+- Realm data models.

 ### Alex

-- Communicating with the FourSquare API
-- All of the local notification work.
+- All work pertaining to the Foursquare API.
+- Local notifications.
-- The UI for visualising the user's "Saved Restaurants" on a map.
+- UI for _Saved Restaurants_.
-- The custom map annotation for opening a restaurant's website from the map.
+- Custom map annotation for opening a restaurant's website (from the map).
 - Logic for the settings panel.
-- Logic for filtering restaurants in Realm.
+- Restaurant array filtering functions/algorithms.
-- Logic for filtering restaurants against the blocked list.

 ## Open Source Modules